IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 Tracking of user IP addresses is common place on the Internet today, and is particularly widely used in the context of anti-abuse, e.g. anti-fraud, DDoS management child protection activities.
-IP addresses are currently used as a source of “reputation” in conjunction with other signals to protect against malicious traffic, since they are a relatively stable identifier of the origin of a request.
+IP addresses are currently used as a source of "reputation" in conjunction with other signals to protect against malicious traffic, since they are a relatively stable identifier of the origin of a request.
 Servers use these reputations in determining whether or not a given packet, connection, or flow corresponds to malicious traffic.